friflo/Friflo.Json.Fliox/Engine/README.md

 Made a subset as the other benchmarks are similar only with different parameters.

 1. Create 100.000 entities with three components
-2. Update query on 100.000 entities with two components
+2. Update 100.000 entities with two components

 ## 1. Create 100.000 entities with three components